tarellel/theworkaround.com/_posts/2016-12-15-mapping-an-arcgis-parcel-dataset-as-a-mapbox-tileset.md

 Depending on the information available, your SQL output should be something similar to the following.
 Several of these columns we'll never even use, but for now it's better to not chance corrupting any of our fields.
-Before you go any father be sure the change the geometry field names to geom and if CSVKIT labels geom as a VARCHAR change it to use the geometry property type.
+Before you go any farther be sure to change the geometry field names to geom and if CSVKIT labels geom as a VARCHAR for the geometry property type.

 ```sql
 CREATE TABLE "buildings" (